Condorello/JCW-Pro-Exhaust-Controller/README.md

 Using 3 t-tap junction connector I took:
--12v (red cable) and GND (black cable) coming from the fuse box that power the control unit itself;
+-12v (red cable coming from the fuse box) and GND (black cable going to the chassis from the control unit);
 - PWM signal (cable indicated by the arrow).

 ![WhatsApp Image 2022-07-11 at 09 04 50](https://user-images.githubusercontent.com/4238515/178210078-6264a7c3-3225-468e-9036-4caf16979ba5.jpeg)